-For a certain subset of LEGO fans, LEGO Ideas is a dream come true.
+For a certain breed of LEGO fan, LEGO Ideas is a dream come true.
 The theme uses a dedicated website for people to submit their own LEGO designs.
-If they can gather enough support, these designs can become bona fide LEGO sets for everyone to enjoy.
+If they can gather enough support these designs can become bona fide LEGO sets, for everyone to enjoy.

 LEGO Ideas history

 The LEGO Ideas theme – or an early version of it – launched in 2011, although its idea of mass-produced, fan-designed LEGO sets didn’t originate here.
 A similar concept called LEGO Factory appeared in 2005, and allowed LEGO fans to digitally design and purchase their very own LEGO sets.

 A handful of LEGO Factory sets enjoyed a wider release, allowing anyone to buy and build them.
 Some of these followed in the footsteps of previous LEGO models, while others served as inspiration for later LEGO themes.